-With a Federal election looming, we report on a February visit by Anthony Albanese, the Member for Grayndler, to the Greek Theatre at Addison Road Community Centre.
-He acknowledged the Centre “embodies the diversity that is here in our community; and it embodies the creativity.”
+A report on a February visit by Anthony Albanese, the Member for Grayndler, to the Greek Theatre at Addison Road Community Centre.
+Albanese acknowledged the Centre “embodies the diversity that is here in our community; and it embodies the creativity.”
 And he supported our many social justice activities.
 “Substantial wealth has come into this community,” Albanese said, “but there is a massive underclass that needs our support.”

 The Federal Member for Grayndler, Anthony Albanese MP, brought his voice home to the Inner West recently, appearing live at The Greek Theatre in the Addison Road Community Centre on a hot February morning.

 Albanese was invited to morning tea – and to the stage – by Evelyn Tsavalas and Stavros Economidis, Board Members of the Greek Cultural Assoc Inc and two of the powerhouse figures behind the ensemble that runs the Hellenic Art Theatre (HAT).